We are a grassroots collective

 FIG, TRANSgrediendo and Brooklyn Grange members at Rock Steady Farm.

-Since launching an emergency food relief response to COVID three years ago, our work has deepened in trust, clarified in scope, and grown in collective power.
+Since launching an emergency food relief response to COVID five years ago, our work has deepened in trust, clarified in scope, and grown in collective power.

 We’re proud to be building with our partners Colectivo Intercultural TRANSgrediendo, Pixie Scout, ARV Sweets, and Brooklyn Packers, delivering free, fresh, and culturally resonant prepared meals weekly plus provide solidarity catering for gatherings and celebrations.
-In partnership with Brooklyn Grange and Rock Steady Farm, our collaborations also enable a fresh produce distribution throughout the growing season.
+In partnership with initially Brooklyn Grange and Rock Steady Farm, and now building with the Catskills Agrarian Alliance network and Serra Vida Farm, our collaborations also enable a fresh produce distribution throughout the growing season.

-In addition, together we’ve organized in-person gatherings, farm field trips, and invitations to each others’ events — ways in which we are building community and relationship beyond just the food.
-As organizers, FIG serves as the mycellial network that holds it all together 🍄
+In addition, together we’ve organized in-person gatherings, farm field trips, an all-Spanish-language culinary workshop series, and invitations to each others’ events — ways in which we are building community and relationship beyond just the food.
+As organizers and connectors, FIG serves as the mycellial network that holds it all together.